-Distracted driving raises the risk for a car crash.
-Many distracted driving crashes are fatal -- the National Highway Traffic Safety Administration reported 3,166 fatalities in 2017 because of them.
+Distracted driving raises the risk of a car crash.
+Many distracted driving crashes are fatal — the National Highway Traffic Safety Administration reported 3,166 fatalities in 2017 because of them.
 The first thing drivers need to do is put away the phone.
-Even hands-free devices can take a driver's attention from important traffic signals.
+Even hands-free devices can take a driver’s attention from important traffic signals.

 Second, drivers may want to forbid all eating in the car because of the distractions it can cause.
 Since conversations with multiple passengers can become confusing and distracting, drivers should limit themselves to one or two passengers.
 If necessary, passengers can take on activities that would otherwise be distracting for the driver, such as changing radio stations or sending texts.